AlexGN18/Nostalgic/README.md

 To be able to use **Nostalgic** just follow this simple instructions:
 1. Acces to **Site URL**.
-2. Clic on the register button.
+2. Click on the register button.
 3. Input your info such as:
 - User
 - Nickname